 The good news is that the technical details can be quickly and easily dispensed with using an integration of two SaaS tools in a seamless way to not only simplify registration, but even allow you to provide more specifically targeted information to attendees.
-This video from HubSpot provides details on how it works.
+HubSpot has various native integrations, for instance with Zoom and GoToWebinar.

 And don't forget to record your webinar.
 Convert the work into an evergreen sales tool that keeps on working for you!